SeanTangney/cul/README.md

         2. As a Returning Visitor, I want to be able to Sort a specific category product , so that i can Sort by best price, rating, category or sort the products in that category by name.
         3. As a Returning Visitor, I want to be able to Sort multiple categories of products simultaneously , so that i can Find best priced/rated products across broad categories such as clothing/equipment.
         4. As a Returning Visitor, I want to be able to Search for a product by name or description , so that i can Find a specific product I'd like to purchase.
+        6. As a site user, i want to be able to contact the store straight from the website.

     -   #### Site Maintainer / Admin Goals